Fecal Incontinence

 Implantica’s Solution, RectalRestore®

-RectalRestore® has the potential to allow patients complete control over their bowel emptying by a combination of applied hydraulic pressure and electrical stimulation onto the intestine.
-The solution is expected to enable opening and closing of the bowel in a manner that mimics the bowel organs’ natural functions.
+RectalRestore® is being designed to have the potential to allow patients complete control over their bowel emptying by a combination of applied hydraulic pressure and electrical stimulation onto the intestine.
+The solution could potentially enable opening and closing of the bowel in a manner that mimics the bowel organs’ natural functions.

-RectalRestore® is expected to enable opening and closing of the bowel in a manner that mimics the bowel organs’ natural functions.
+RectalRestore® could potentially enable opening and closing of the bowel in a manner that mimics the bowel organs’ natural functions.

-RectalRestore® is designed to have a wirelessly adjustable hydraulic cuff that is intended to apply a minimum of force against the anal canal, and electrical stimulation should then close the remaining opening completely.
-By regularly changing the position of the electrical stimulation, steady blood circulation in the intestinal wall is estimated to be achieved, preventing erosion or any other damage to the bowel, which will be a significant improvement over existing treatment procedures.
-The implant is planned to be placed in the body through laparoscopy which should minimize infection risk significantly as compared to existing solutions.
+RectalRestore® is being designed to have a wirelessly adjustable hydraulic cuff that is intended to apply a minimum of force against the anal canal, and electrical stimulation should then close the remaining opening completely.
+By regularly changing the position of the electrical stimulation, steady blood circulation in the intestinal wall is estimated to be achieved, with the intention to prevent erosion or any other damage to the bowel, which could be a significant improvement over existing treatment procedures.
+The implant is planned to be placed in the body through laparoscopy which could minimize infection risk significantly as compared to existing solutions.

 Remote-controlled, wirelessly recharged

-The easily adjustable remote control or push button under the skin is designed to enable patients with fecal incontinence to control bowel movements, thereby radically improving patients’ quality of life and social confidence.
+Implantica’s RectalRestore® is subject to further development and approval process and is not yet on the market.
+The easily adjustable remote control is designed to enable patients with fecal incontinence to control bowel movements, thereby intended to improve patients’ quality of life and social confidence.

 Adaptable intelligent pressure to prevent damage to the bowel

-RectalRestore® is anticipated to be safer than existing products as the position at which pressure is applied onto the intestine is expected to be changed over time.
+RectalRestore® is designed with adaptable intelligent closure intended to prevent damage to the bowel.
 The closing mechanism is expected to be controlled not only by hydraulic pressure but also by electrically evoked physiological contractions, constantly changing position.

-Existing treatment solutions are plagued with very high incidence of infection.
-Risk of infection should be drastically reduced since RectalRestore® is placed laparoscopically via the abdomen rather than with open surgery from the anus region.
+Existing treatment solutions have very high incidence of infection.
+Risk of infection could be drastically reduced since RectalRestore® is placed laparoscopically via the abdomen rather than with open surgery from the anus region.

 Field Description